 A new university campus will also contribute towards lower youth unemployment in Brampton.
 The university and spin-off businesses will create many jobs that will be available to youth.
 In addition to jobs that will be available to youth, a university education also leads towards increased employment opportunities and higher lifelong earning potential.
-For example, based on research from the Council of Ontario Universities, 87% of university graduates had found employment with 6 months of graduation, increasing to 93% two years after graduation.13 This is consistent with information from the 2011 National Household Survey (NHS), which identified an unemployment rate 10.9% for people with a high school education.
+For example, based on research from the Council of Ontario Universities, 87% of university graduates had found employment with 6 months of graduation, increasing to 93% two years after graduation.
+This is consistent with information from the 2011 National Household Survey (NHS), which identified an unemployment rate 10.9% for people with a high school education.
 This was nearly twice the unemployment rate of university graduates, whom collectively had an unemployment rate of only 5.7%.

 As Ontario moves towards a more knowledge-based economy, people without a university education will increasingly be left behind.
-Based on findings from the Canadian Occupation Projection System, between 2010 and 2022, 71% of all new jobs will require a post-secondary education.
-By establishing a new university campus in Brampton, it will help ensure that youth in the municipality have the skills and experience necessary to thrive in this new economy.
+Based on findings from the Canadian Occupation Projection System, between 2010 and 2022, 71% of highlight that many of these incubators provide youth placements and support start-up firms headed by youth.
+For example, the RIC Centre identified that 39% of its clients are under the age of 30.
+Similarly, 13.5% of the start-ups supported by HalTech had youth founders.

-13 Council of Ontario Universities Report to the Community: 2013-2014 Annual Report.
+&lt;sup>13 Council of Ontario Universities Report to the Community: 2013-2014 Annual Report.